Indonesian Celebrity Sports Tournament

 Indonesian Celebrity Sports Tournament (Indonesian: Turnamen Olahraga Selebriti Indonesia, commonly abbreviated as TOSI) is an Indonesian celebrity sports entertainment competition program broadcast by SCTV and RANS Entertainment on YouTube.
 The tournament will feature 50+ Indonesian celebrities competing in four sports: Badminton, Tennis, Table Tennis, Padel (New), Athletics, Horse Racing, Archery, Tug of war, Arm Wrestling and Swimming.

 Turnamen Olahraga Selebriti Indonesia Season 1 held at the State University of Jakarta (UNJ) area, East Jakarta, July 8, 2023.

 The second season started on January 13, 2024.
-The The third season starts on October 12, 2024.
+The third season starts on October 12, 2024.
 The fourth season begins on November 1, 2025.

 History

 The trend of sports competitions and matches packaged with entertainment has been increasing in Indonesia since the early 2020s.
 These events are usually initiated by public figures and celebrities and broadcast through their YouTube channels.
 Some of these events include exhibition Chess matches which Irene Sukandar vs Dadang Subur which is broadcast on the Deddy Corbuzier's YouTube channel on 2021, The series sports entertainment of Vindes Sports initiated by Vincent and Desta to a spin-off of one of Vindes Sport's editions entitled Tiba-Tiba Tenis, which was organized by RANS Entertainment in June 2023.

 Based on this, at the end of June 2023, SCTV partnership with RANS Entertainment to hold its own sports entertainment tournament.
 It is hoped that this program will be an alternative entertainment program in terms of packaging and will also inspire people to be active in sports.